Quantifiers on languages and codensity monads: Recognisers for operations given by -valued transductions

 \subsection{Recognising quantified languages via $S$-transductions}

 Here we show how to construct {\swims} \kl{recognising} quantified languages.
-We point out that the contents of this subsection could be easily adapted to arbitrary \kl{Kleisli maps} for the monads of the form $\wS$ for a commutative \kl{semiring} $S$.
+We point out that the content of this subsection could be easily adapted to arbitrary \kl{Kleisli maps} for the monads of the form $\wS$, for commutative \kl{semirings} $S$.
+We start with a language $L$ in the extended alphabet $\Ats$ \kl{recognised} by a {\swim} \kl{morphism} as in the following diagram.